Contact an Experienced NJ

 Millions of Americans have disabled family members.
-The cause may be from a serious accident, injury, Down’s Syndrome, schizophrenia, cerebral palsy, autism, multiple sclerosis or countless other physical or mental illnesses.
+The cause may be genetic or from birth, from a serious accident, injury, and countless other physical, mental reasons.

-Even if you don’t have a disabled family member, you know many individuals who do.
-Mental and physical disabilities do not discriminate against particular racial or socio-economic groups.
+Even if you don’t have a disabled family member, you know many individuals who are.
+Cognitive and physical disabilities are not limited to a particular racial or socio-economic group.

-If you have a child (young or older) who is disabled, or if you know someone who does, you simply must know about Special Needs Trusts.
-These trusts are designed to protect assets for the benefit of an individual who is receiving public benefits without causing a disqualification of those benefits.
+If you have a child (young or older), or if you know someone who is disabled, you simply must know about Special Needs Trusts.
+These trusts are designed to protect the income and property for the benefit of an individual who is receiving public benefits (or likely to receive public benefits in the future) without causing a disqualification of those benefits.

-If the person is receiving Supplemental Security Income (SSI), Social Security Disability (SSD) or some form of state aid or assistance, they will remain eligible for these benefits with a properly drafted Special Needs Trust.
-If they are in subsidized housing, they will be able to continue living there.
+If the person is receiving Supplemental Security Income (SSI), Social Security Disability (SSD) or some form of state aid or assistance (i.e. Section 8 housing, food stamps, prescription assistance), they will remain eligible for these benefits with a properly drafted Special Needs Trust.

 Why Choose Hanlon Niemann